enzingerm/snapborg/README.md

                 they are already backed up

   prune         Prune old borg backup archives
+    --ignore-nameprefix-warning-this-is-permanent
+                        Normally, the prune algorithm would only operate on backups whose name starts with
+                        `snapborg_retentionpolicy_` prefix.
+This flag disables
+                        the restriction, and the pruning is run according to the snapborg retention policy on all backups regardless of their name.
+THIS MEANS THAT ALL BACKUPS IN YOUR BORG ARCHIVE ARE SUSCEPTIBLE TO BEING PRUNED.
+                        Use with caution.
+    --noconfirm         when using the
+                        `--ignore-nameprefix-warning-this-is-permanent` flag,
+                        snapborg will prompt you for confirmation.
+This flag disables the confirmation prompt.

   backup        Backup snapper snapshots
     --recreate  Delete possibly existing borg archives and recreate them from